 - Overview of Kanban method

 - History, principles, values,

 - Internal and external sources of variability and dissatisfaction with the process

-- Analysis between system’s demand and capacity
+- Analysis of system’s demand and capacity

 - Risk management with Kanban: Classes of Service